|Birth: ||Apr. 12, 1882|

 |Death: ||Feb.
 17, 1915|

 Husband: William Wallace Cork, mar.
-1898 per William Wallace Cork's poem "Life of a Failure"; mother of 6 children: Owen Muriel Cork, Miriam Fayr Cork Sweek, Clayton Wallace Cork (buried at Restlawn Cemetery, West Salem, Polk, Oregon), Darrell Cork, Lyle W. "Happy" Cork & Orlan E. Cork (possibly buried in Kennewick, Washington); Myrtle died in or near Grant City (Perkins County, Nebraska) per William Wallace Cork's poem about his life.
+1898 per William Wallace Cork's poem "Life of a Failure"; died at age 32 years (per her headstone) with 6 children: Owen Muriel Cork, Miriam Fayr Cork Sweek, Clayton Wallace Cork, Darrell Cork, Lyle W. "Happy" Cork & Orlan E. Cork; Myrtle died in or near Grant City (Perkins County, Nebraska) per William Wallace Cork's poem about his life.
+Myrtle was 16 years old when she married W. W. Cork.

 (Printed by permission of Sandra Shockley, great granddaughter of William Wallace Cork)